lanzrein/compiler/readme.md

 - For extra credit we implement : function overloading.
 - On parsing and lexer errors the compiler stops immediatly if encountering an error, on typechecking error it will continue.

+## Part 4 : Code Generation

+### New files
+- compile.c / compile.h : contains the files for the code generation
+### Modified files
+- parser.y : modified it so it calls the functions from compile.c when necessary
+### Building instructions
+- make
+- ./copile file [debug]
+### Implemented objects
+- putChar and getChar functions
+- global variables declarations
+- ...

+### Notes
+- The same notes as for part 1 apply : a few warnings, and careful of the directory we use.